Netflix/pollyjs/docs/quick-start.md

 ```

 The above test case would generate the following recording which Polly will use
-to replay the sign in request/response when the test is reran:
+to replay the sign-in request/response when the test is rerun:

 ```json
 {